You need to attach a preliminary study plan to your exchange application.

 - Your study plan must be approved by your Degree Programme Director (Amanuensis if you study Business).

-Form: Preliminary study plan for exchange studies, please scroll down to the bottom of this page.
+Form: Preliminary study plan for exchange studies

 What can I study during my exchange and how are my credits transferred at Arcada upon return?